Fleya76/test-back/README.md

 ## Improvment

-- Add Prettier and Lint to the project
 - Upload the API online
+- Add Husky to create a quality process during the workflow.
+- Add letter spacing system in the Justify algo.

 ## Contact